Ben Stokes carried off injured in The Hundred ahead of England vs Sri Lanka Tests

 Stokes was clutching the back of his left hamstring ahead of being taken off, an image England fans will not want to see just 10 days out from the start of the Test series against Sri Lanka.

-Superchargers captain Harry Brook came out to replace the England Test skipper.
+Superchargers captain Harry Brook came out to replace the England Test skipper, who left Old Trafford on crutches.

 It looks to be the latest injury issue for Stokes after long-term knee issues plus a hip complaint.